Training / Live Workshops / Introduction to Evaluation Design

 Through practical examples and interactive exercises, you will learn how to establish clear evaluation objectives, develop appropriate evaluation questions, and select the most suitable evaluation methods.
 We will discuss various evaluation approaches, such as formative and summative evaluations, and their respective uses in different contexts.

-Additionally, we will delve into considerations for data collection, analysis, and interpretation to ensure rigor and validity in evaluation studies.
+Additionally, we will explore the data collection, analysis, and interpretation considerations to ensure rigor and validity in evaluation studies.
 You will gain valuable insights on how to effectively communicate evaluation findings to stakeholders and utilize evaluation results for decision-making and program improvement.

 This live workshop gives you the opportunity to develop your impact evaluation strategy in a supportive environment with other professionals and direct engagement with the trainer.